lm3003/Market/README.txt

 3. Start the RMI registry using command: % rmiregistry 2096& (where 2096 is the port that I've used for running my application)

-4. Start the server using the following command: % java -Djava.security.policy=policy MarketServer The server should be up and running now to accept client requests
+4. Start the server using the following command: % java -cp ".:mysql-connector.jar" -Djava.security.policy=policy MarketServer
+The server should be up and running now to accept client requests

-5. Run the client using the following command: % java -Djava.security.policy=policy ApplicationStartup Login view is displayed on the screen
+5. Run the client using the following command: %  java -cp ".:mysql-connector.jar" -Djava.security.policy=policy ApplicationStartup

+Login view is displayed on the screen

 6. Try authenticating the user with the following username and passwords: